DmitryBondarenko1/solid-spoon/ConsoleColor.md

 **Configuring Console Colors**

-IntelliJ IDEA enables you to define your habitual color scheme for standard and database consoles.
+IntelliJ IDEA enables you to define your habitual colors for standard and database consoles.
 So doing, you can individually configure highlighting rules for input, error, and output messages.

 **To configure the console colors**